 Lena graduated from Project SEARCH at University Medical Center Brackenridge in the spring of 2015.
 Today, she works a full 40-hour week and takes the bus to work, one of the many independent life skills she learned during her nine-month Project SEARCH internship.

 Although only nineteen years old, Lena has the kind of job that many of her friends only dream of.
-“When I tell people that I work with patients in a hospital, they are really impressed.
+“When I tell people I work with patients in a hospital, they are really impressed.
 I’m proud to work at Seton.
 It’s a great place.”

 A graduate of Bowie High School, Lena currently lives at home, but is saving up to live on her own.
 She is also starting to look into taking classes in phlebotomy so that she can eventually work directly with patients doing blood draws.
 “If it weren’t for Project SEARCH, I would probably still be looking for a job.
 Now I get to interact with different people every day and help them, even when they’re having a bad day,” she said.

 In 2010, Walter joined a new cohort of Project SEARCH interns at Ascension Seton.
 Throughout his internship, Walter worked primarily with the Histology and Pathology teams within Seton Medical Center Austin’s Clinical Lab.
 His primary responsibility was to file tissue slides examined by physicians, which aid in diagnosing various diseases.
 In March 2011, while filing slides, Walter came across one slide that was filed wrong.
 He notified the team and filed it again in the correct place.

 “It was a great save,” said La Shawn Barnett, histology lead technician.
 “If Walter had not made the catch it could have led to a misdiagnosis.”